suseldev/graphy-OK-2025/docs/code.md

   - `outFile` (`const char *`): Path to the output file.
 If `NULL`, output is written to standard output

+  - `populationSize` (`int`): Parameter used by evolutionary algorithm.
+Ignored by all other algorithms.

+  - `generations` (`int`): Parameter used by evolutionary algorithm.
+Ignored by all other algorithms.

 - `CliConfig cliParse(int argc, char **argv)`: Parses command line arguments and returns populated CliConfig structure.
 Parameters `argc` and `argv` are argument count and argument vector passed to main.
 Returns fully initialized CliConfig structure.
 This function should terminate the program with an error message on invalid input.

 ## config (`include/config.h`)